Towards Ultrahigh Dimensional Feature Selection for Big Data: Feature Generating Machine

-The following theorem further indicates that {FGM} can obtain the global solution to (\ref{eq:group_unify}).
+The following conclusion shows that FGM converges to a global solution of (\ref{eq:group_unify}).

-{\begin{thm} Assume that in each iteration of Algorithm \ref{Alg:cut_algo}, the QCQP subproblem (\ref{eq:QCQP_sub}) and the worst-case analysis in step 3 can be solved.
-After a finite number of steps, if there is no update of $\mathcal{C}_{T}$, i.e. $\mathcal{C}_{{T}+1} = \mathcal{C}_{T}$, {FGM} stops with the global optimal solution of (\ref{eq:group_unify}); Otherwise, FGM generates a sequence of $(\ba_{T},\d_{T})$, which converges to global optimal solution $(\ba^*,\d^*)$ of (\ref{eq:group_unify}). \end{thm}}
+{\begin{thm} Assume that in Algorithm~\ref{Alg:cut_algo}, the subproblem (\ref{eq:QCQP_sub}) and the worst-case analysis in step 2 can be solved.
+Let $\{(\ba_{t},\theta_{t})\}$ be the sequence generated by Algorithm~1.
+If Algorithm~1 terminates at iteration $(t+1)$, then $\{(\ba_{t},\theta_{t})\}$ is the global optimal solution of (\ref{eq:group_unify}); otherwise, $(\ba_{t},\theta_{t})$ converges to a global optimal solution $(\ba^*,\theta^*)$ of (\ref{eq:group_unify}). \end{thm}}